 Foreign currency contracts - 8 - 1

+Equity swaps - 4 - -

-Enron uses the following methods and assumptions in estimating fair values: (a) long-term debt - the carrying amount of variable-rate debt approximates fair value, the fair value of marketable debt is based on quoted market prices, and the fair value of other debt is based on the discounted present value of cash flows using Enron’s current borrowing rates; (b) Company-obligated preferred securities of subsidiaries - the fair value is based on quoted market prices, where available, or based on the discounted present value of cash flows using Enron’s current borrowing rates if not publicly traded; and (c) energy commodity price swaps, interest rate swaps and foreign currency contracts - estimated fair values have been determined using available market data and valuation methodologies.
+Enron uses the following methods and assumptions in estimating fair values: (a) long-term debt - the carrying amount of variable-rate debt approximates fair value, the fair value of marketable debt is based on quoted market prices, and the fair value of other debt is based on the discounted present value of cash flows using Enron’s current borrowing rates; (b) Company-obligated preferred securities of subsidiaries - the fair value is based on quoted market prices, where available, or based on the discounted present value of cash flows using Enron’s current borrowing rates if not publicly traded; and (c) energy commodity price swaps, interest rate swaps and foreign currency contracts and equity swaps - estimated fair values have been determined using available market data and valuation methodologies.
 Judgment is necessarily required in interpreting market data and the use of different market assumptions or estimation methodologies may affect the estimated fair value amounts.

-The fair market value of cash and cash equivalents, trade and other receivables, accounts payable, equity investments accounted for at fair value and equity swaps are not materially different from their carrying amounts.
+The fair market value of cash and cash equivalents, trade and other receivables, accounts payable, equity investments accounted for at fair value.

 Guarantees of liabilities of unconsolidated entities and residual value guarantees have no carrying value and fair values which are not readily determinable (see Note 15).